ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

     * All of the above [✅]

 ## Questions
-1. What layer of web3 is EPNS?
+1. What layer of web3 is Push?
     * Communication [✅]
     * Computation
     * Storage